-STATEMENT OF ACCOUNTS 2022/23 (Draft - subject to external audit)
+STATEMENT OF ACCOUNTS 2022/23

 STATEMENT OF RESPONSIBILITIES FOR THE STATEMENT OF ACCOUNTS

 The Council's Responsibilities

 The Council is required to:

 - Make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs.
 In the Council, that officer is the Director of Finance, Resources & Business Improvement. - Manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets. - Approve the Statement of Accounts.